 5 ) lighting and shadows affect people’s colour perceptions

 Example 3: Believe it or not, squares A and B below are exactly the same colour.
 The shadows, the quality of the light, and the surrounding shades all affect how the eye perceives the colour of squares A and B in relation to each other.

 6 ) Bearing all of this in mind:

 That’s why things don’t always look the way you were expecting, and we get that.
 Your lighting, wall colour, furniture colour and other fabrics can all affect how colours look in your space.
 This is why our regularly stocked bedding is exchangeable as long as it is unwashed and unused, within 2 weeks of purchase.
-Colour can be tricky, sometimes it takes a second try to get it right.
+Colour can be tricky, sometimes it takes a second (or third!) try to get it right.